Xman94/Multiple_Linear_Regression/README.md

 ## Output
 The script prints out a comparison of the predicted values and the actual values of the dependent variable in the test set.
 The predicted and actual values are printed side-by-side for easy comparison.

+# Polynomial Regression
+This script demonstrates how to implement polynomial regression using the scikit-learn library in Python.

+## Dependencies
+The following libraries are required to run this script:

+- numpy
+- matplotlib
+- pandas
+- sklearn
+- Input Data
+- The script reads in a dataset stored in a .csv file called 'Position_Salaries.csv'.
+The file should contain the following columns:

+- Column of independent variable (predictor)
+- Column of the dependent variable (response)

+## Model Training and Evaluation
+The script first trains a linear regression model on the input data using the LinearRegression class from sklearn.linear_model.
+It then trains a polynomial regression model on the same data by first transforming the independent variable using the PolynomialFeatures class from sklearn.preprocessing, and then fitting a linear regression model on the resulting polynomial features.

+## Visualization
+The script generates three plots to visualize the linear and polynomial regression models.
+The first plot shows the linear regression model, the second plot shows the polynomial regression model, and the third plot shows a higher-resolution version of the polynomial regression model for a smoother curve.

+Output
+The script also prints out the predictions made by the linear and polynomial regression models for a new independent variable value of 6.5.